daxsorbito/friendManagement/README.md

 ```bash
 npm run test
 ```
-- Note: if you have a different mongodb uri set to connect to, change the URI in the ./script/jestTestSetup.js file
+- Note: if you have a different mongodb uri set to connect to, change the URI in the ./script/jestTestSetup.js file before running the test

 # Using the app
-Postman could be used to try to test the application
+Postman could be used to try the application

 Below are the exposed routes of the api
 1. POST /friends